-Sociological Aspects of Gerontology — Review of current social gerontological theories and research; consideration of structural aspects of the social order as related to the aging process.
+Societal Aspects of Gerontology — Review of current social gerontological theories and research; consideration of structural aspects of the social order as related to the aging process.
 Prerequisites and Notes — Admission to the gerontology master's degree program or permission of the instructor.

 Internship — Can be done through any of the above departments (EDF, FCS,KSS, PSY, SOC).

 Thesis, independent study and Special Problems in Gerontology are offered in most of the cooperating academic units.
 In addition to the core courses, you will select 10-12 hours of electives approved by your adviser.